JunkiOkazaki/EmployeesMaster/README.md

 In order to ensure that the EmployeesMaster community is welcoming to all, please review and abide by the Code of Conduct.

 ## Security Vulnerabilities
-If you discover a security vulnerability within EmployeesMaster, please send an e-mail to Taylor Otwell via admin@mail.jokazaki.biz.
+If you discover a security vulnerability within EmployeesMaster, please send an e-mail to  via admin@mail.jokazaki.biz.
 All security vulnerabilities will be promptly addressed.

 ## License
 The EmployeesMaster framework is open-sourced software licensed under the MIT license.